How to fix Pi-hole blocking Azure OpenAI calls

 Introduction

-If you are using Pi-hole to block ads and trackers on your network, you might have encountered a problem when trying to call the Azure OpenAI Service.
+If you use Pi-hole to block ads and trackers on your network, you might have encountered a problem when calling the Azure OpenAI Service.
 Pi-hole is a great tool that can improve your browsing experience and privacy, but it can also interfere with some legitimate services that use the same domains as some of the blocked ads.
-I’m using the settings published by Jussi Roine, just in case you want also start your ad free browsing experience.
+I’m using the settings published by Jussi Roine, just in case you also want to start your ad-free browsing experience.

 How does Pi-Hole work?